Neurofibromatosis Type 2 Clinical Presentation

 History

-Because approximately half of affected persons represent new gene changes, family history is often negative, making diagnosis all the more difficult.
-Clinical diagnosis of neurofibromatosis type 2 (NF2) requires that an individual present with at least 1 of the 3 following disease indications:
+As approximately half of affected persons represent new gene changes, family history is often negative, making diagnosis dependent upon clinical suspicion in adolescents and adults with presenting symptoms such as hearing changes, tinnitus, and balance disturbances.
+The clinical diagnosis of neurofibromatosis type 2 (NF2) requires that an individual present with at least 1 of the following clinical scenarios: [1]

 Physical Examination

-Unlike neurofibromatosis type 1 (NF1), which frequently is associated with a number of cutaneous diagnostic clues, NF2 is accompanied by few external signs.
+Unlike neurofibromatosis type 1 (NF1), which frequently is associated with a number of cutaneous diagnostic clues, neurofibromatosis type 2 (NF2) is accompanied by few external signs.

 Presenting symptoms include hearing loss, ringing in the ears, and balance problems associated with vestibular nerve lesions.
 Individuals at risk for NF2 should be screened carefully for early signs of hearing loss, motor or sensory changes, and visual deficits.